 You can use Dutch or natural cocoa in this recipe, they both turn out nicely.
 The coffee powder is meant to add a little depth to the chocolate flavor, but omit it if you like.

 Note: All measurements are in weights, as volume measures can be very imprecise.
 I strongly recommend using a scale for all pastry projects.
 Serious Eats' recommended kitchen scale is the Oxo Good Grips Scale with Pull Out Display.

 - 1/4 teaspoon instant coffee powder

-Combine all ingredients in a bowl and set a hand or stand mixer set to medium-low; mix until a homogenous paste forms.
+Combine all ingredients in a bowl and set a hand or stand mixer set to medium-low; mix until a homogeneous paste forms.
 Scrape the bowl and beaters thoroughly with a rubber spatula and mix for another minute to ensure perfect smoothness.
 You want to make certain no lumps remain, lest they clog the pastry tip.

 Transfer the mixture to a piping bag fitted with either a small plain tip or a multi-opening tip (#134 is a godsend, but #89 and #42 get the job done!).
-Alternately, transfer the mixture to a homemade paper cone.
+Alternatively, transfer the mixture to a homemade paper cone.

 Have two sheet pans lined with parchment standing at the ready.